-iTunes Radio streaming music service officialAlex Wagner - Deputy Managing Editor, News Desk
+iTunes Radio streaming music service officialAlex Wagner - Editorial Director of News and Content

 Rumors of Apple's music streaming service have been swirling for months now, but today that service made the jump from rumor to reality during the company's Worldwide Developers Conference keynote speech.
 Dubbed iTunes Radio, the Pandora-like streaming service will allow users to listen to radio stations based off of an artist or genre.
 Apple says that iTunes Radio features over 200 stations and utilizes the iTunes Store music catalog.